rustacean-station/rustacean-station.org/_episodes/interviews/2023-03-03-joshuan-nelson.md

 ---
 title: "Rustdoc with Joshua Nelson"
-date: 2023-03-03T08:44:00Z
+date: 2023-03-03T16:47:00Z
 file: https://audio.rustacean-station.org/file/rustacean-station/2023-03-03-joshua-nelson.mp3
 duration: "48:52"
 length: "46918426"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with the Joshua Nelson, team lead for the Bootstrap team for Rust, and formally on the Rustdoc team for Rust.
+Allen Wyma talks with [Joshua Nelson](https://jyn.dev/), team lead for the [Bootstrap](https://rustc-dev-guide.rust-lang.org/building/bootstrapping.html) team for Rust, and formally on the Rustdoc team for Rust.

 ## Contributing to Rustacean Station